lnicoletti/womeninnews/README.md

 What kind of words are used in conjunction with each other around the topic of women?

 While news consumption can influence our perceptions, news headlines allow a piece to turn from an article to a story.
 Headlines are designed to be catchy, sensational and with the advent of 24/7 news cycles, anxiety inducing.
 They make an imprint on our minds.
 In this piece, we used data from more than 50,000 headlines from the news outlets of 4 different countries to illustrate how women are represented in news headlines around the world.

+PLEASE FIND THE FINAL APPLICATION IN THE "final_app" FOLDER.
+PLEASE IGNORE THE "visualization" FOLDER, WHICH IS JUST INTERMEDIARY CODE THAT WAS USED PRIOR TO PUTTING IT TOGETHER INTO THE FINAL APP.
+INSIDE THE "final_app" FOLDER, THE "index.html" FILE SHOULD BE LAUNCHED ON LIVE SERVER WITH VSCODE TO VIEW THE FINAL APPLICATION.
+PLEASE BE PATIENT AS SOME OF THE VISUALIZATIONS TAKE SOME TIME TO RENDER.

+THANK YOU